Increasing the visibility of artisanal small-scale fishers, fish farmers and fish workers

 IYAFA 2022 also sought to develop actions that support small-scale fishers, fish farmers and fish workers, and enhance dialogue between different actors.

-What is IIED doing
+What did IIED do?

-The events and the information produced will amplify scientific evidence and draw attention to artisanal fisheries and aquaculture, and to the role played by small-scale fishers, fish farmers and fish workers.
-It also aims to increase the visibility of the sector to the public, as well as policymakers and decision-makers at local and international levels.
+These events and knowledge products amplified scientific evidence and drew attention to the current and potential roles of small-scale fishers, fish farmers and fish workers in sustainable development.
+They helped to increase the visibility of the sector to the public, as well as to policymakers and decision-makers at local and international levels.